-This results in the fact that today a variety of competing and non-harmonized dictionaries/ classification systems exist for the textiles sector on international and national level, including:
+This results in the fact that today a variety of competing and non-harmonised dictionaries/ classification systems exist for the textiles sector on international and national level, including:

-- For shoes there is the EAS (European Article System), which is used by industry and retailers. - For sporting goods there is the FEDAS classification system, which is accepted by BTE. - For fashion retail there is the BTE classification system, which is used by many retailers mainly in German-speaking countries. - Another system in the German-speaking fashion industry is the DTB (Dialog Textil Bekleidung) classification system.
-It has been used in the German industry, but is not maintained anymore. - For different articles including fashion there is the ICECAT classification system by a product data platform provider in the Netherlands. - Textile Exchange has a material classification system (ASR-2013), which aims to provide standardized codes for raw materials, processes, product categories and product details for the textile supply chain.68 - The GINETEX care label standard is a material classification.
-It is integrated in GTS L.
+- For shoes there is the EAS (European Article System), which is used by industry and retailers. - For sporting goods there is the FEDAS classification system, which is accepted by BTE (Bundesverband des Deutschen Textil-, Schuh- und Lederwareneinzelhandels Federal Association of the German Textile, Shoe and Leather Goods Retailers). - For fashion retail there is the BTE classification system, which is used by many retailers mainly in German-speaking countries. - Another system in the German-speaking fashion industry is the DTB (Dialog Textil Bekleidung

+Dialogue Textile Clothing) classification system.
+It has been used in the German industry, but is not maintained anymore. - Refashion, the French textile industry's eco-organisation for clothing, household linen and footwear, has a classification of product categories.70 - For different articles including fashion there is the lcecat classification system by the product data platform provider of the same name in the Netherlands. - Textile Exchange has a material classification system (ASR-2013), which aims to provide standardized codes for raw materials, processes, product categories and product details for the textile supply chain.71

-- For different articles including fashion there is the BME Cat (German Bundesverband Materialeinkauf) ECLASS classification system.
-It could be considered outdated, but it is used by protection wear producers, and many retailers use it. - For the sectors electronics, construction and DIY, and here especially corporate fashion assortments, there is ETIM.
+- The GINETEX care label standard is a material classification.
+It is integrated in GTS L. - For different articles including fashion there is the BME (Bundesverband Materialwirtschaft, Einkauf und Logistik - German Federal Association of Materials Management, Purchasing and Logistics) Cat ECLASS classification system.
+It could be considered outdated, but it is used by protection wear producers, and many retailers use it. - For the sectors electronics, construction, and do-it-yourself (DIY), and here especially corporate fashion assortments, there is ETIM73.
 It is only relevant for textiles in do-it-yourself markets. - NL Fashion by GS1 Netherlands is an extended GDSN-oriented classification catalogue.
 It is not maintained anymore. - For circularity in textiles and fashion there is the circularity.ID Open Data Standard and ontology for textiles and fashion, Version 4.0 (soon V5.0) by circular.fashion.
 It provides a data protocol and ontology to make product data available for circularity checks and for textile sorting, reuse, and recycling. - Across all sectors of the textiles value chain a cross sector industry initiative with the same name developed the so-called Global Textile Scheme (GTS) classification system with defined semantics, which allows the translation of existing product data of a data sender into predefined and encoded product-describing data, which can be decoded by the data user into its own natural language and mapped to its own data formats.
 GTS integrates several classification systems such as EAS, FEDAS, BTE, and DTB.
-The raw material classification of GTS is aligned to the raw material classes of Textile Exchange and GINETEX. - UNECE is almost finished developing a tracking and tracing-oriented data protocol for circularity as well, which has a different focus as the previously described ontologies and which is valuable, but currently not DPP oriented.
+The raw material classification of GTS is aligned to the raw material classes of Textile Exchange and GINETEX. - UNECE has almost finished developing a tracking and tracing-oriented data protocol for circularity as well, which has a different focus as the previously described ontologies and which is valuable, but currently not DPP oriented.